gameblabla/SpaceCadetPinballGC/README.md

 # 3D Pinball - Space Cadet for Wii

 This is a port of 3D Pinball - Space Cadet for Nintendo Wii.
 It's originally a game that came bundled with Windows from Windows 95 up to Windows XP.
-It's still in early stages.
 This is the current state of the project:

 - No menus, options, or results screen.
-- Playable with the Wii remote.
+- Playable with the Wii remote and the GameCube pad.
-- It plays sound effects and music.
+- It plays sound effects and music (if the player supplies the music in OGG format).
-- There are some visual glitches.
+- There are still some bugs here and there, but it's perfectly playable.
-- The game runs slow, at around 30fps.

 It is based on the PC decompilation made by [k4zmu2a](https://github.com/k4zmu2a): https://github.com/k4zmu2a/SpaceCadetPinball

 The PC decompilation uses SDL2 to render the game.
-This Wii port has been changed to use SDL1 due to SDL2 not being available for Wii.
-I'm considering discarding SDL and implement low level GPU rendering, as SDL for Wii is considered incomplete, doesn't use the GPU too much and it's part of the reason why this port runs slow.
+This Wii port has been changed to use native GPU rendering with the GX library, as SDL for Wii is considered incomplete, doesn't use the GPU too much and it was really slow.

 I also made the required changes to make the original game's binary assets work in this port.
 The Wii's CPU is big endian, instead of little endian like PC x86.
 These changes could be useful for porting to other big endian devices.